Taritsyn/LibSassHost/README.md

  3. `outputPath` (optional) - path to output CSS file.
 Needed for generation of source map.
 If path to output file is not specified, but specified a path to input file, then value of this parameter is obtained by replacing extension in the input file path by `.css` extension.
  4. `options` (optional) - compilation options (instance of the <code title="LibSassHost.CompilationOptions">CompilationOptions</code> class)

-Then output its result to the console.
-In addition, we provide handling of the <code title="LibSassHost.SassСompilationException">SassСompilationException</code> exception type.
+Then output result of compilation to the console.
+In addition, we provide handling of the <code title="LibSassHost.SassСompilationException">SassСompilationException</code> exception.

 And now let's consider in detail properties of the <code title="LibSassHost.CompilationOptions">CompilationOptions</code> class: